bgerber123/multi.state.diel.occupancy.model/README.md

 ## What does this model do?

-This is a multistate occupancy model that discretizes diel time into disctinct categories so that variation in a species spatial use of different temporal categories can be evaluated over environmental gradients.
+This is a multistate occupancy model that discretizes diel time into distinct categories so that variation in a species spatial use of different temporal categories can be evaluated over environmental gradients.

 While the application of this class of model to diel categories is novel, the model itself is not "new."
 In fact, the static MSDOM is a slightly different parameterization of [Rota et al. (2016)](https://doi.org/10.1111/2041-210X.12587) that uses the Categorical distribution instead of the multivariate Bernoulli distribution.
 The dynamic MSDOM is an expansion of [Fidino et al. (2018)](https://doi.org/10.1111/2041-210X.13117).